 }Here, if the web or database instance ID changes (signifying replacement), the terraform_data.bootstrap_application resource is also replaced, re-running the deployment script.
 While powerful, remember that provisioners should generally be a last resort; prefer managing resources declaratively where possible.

-replace_triggered_byA highly effective pattern is using terraform_data to trigger the replacement of another resource based on arbitrary conditions:
+replace_triggered_byOne pattern that works well is using terraform_data to trigger the replacement of another resource based on arbitrary conditions:

 variable "app_version" {